mattischrome/console-blog/content/posts/make-it-weird/index.md

 - Strangeness
 - Twenty One
 title: If anything, make it weirder
-heroImage: ../../assets/images/defaultHero.jpg
-description: Today I listened to 'Cloudbusting' by Kate Bush for the first time in a while.
-What a gloriously
 ---
 Today I listened to 'Cloudbusting' by Kate Bush for the first time in a while.
 What a gloriously strange song it is.
 Best of all, it's one of those songs that obscures what it is really about.
 It's not a song about a change in the weather, but about [Wilhelm Reich][1], the [orgone][2] accumulator, [fluorescent yo-yos][3], and a son (rather than a *sun*) coming out.